News

 Tell Siri you want Italian food, and Siri will tell you where to get it along with restaurant ratings.
 Tell Siri you need to hide a body, and Siri will give you a list of reservoirs, mines, dumps, and swamps (really).

 Everyone expected Apple to get into the search game, but no one thought it would be like this.
 Apple slyly jumped into search under the guise of a voice activated assistant.
 Sneaky.
 We think Siri and its kind will forever change the way we search.
-It also means that Google won’t always be the gatekeeper since Siri also uses local and user-review sites like Yelp.
+Siri’s method of retrieving information from local and user-review sites like Yelp also means that Google won’t always be the gatekeeper.

 Eric Schmidt, Google’s chairman, went so far as to say Siri could pose a competitive threat to Google.
 Why?
 Because when you ask Siri to look up that seafood place at the intersection of Main and William, you don’t need to see a Google ad for Red Lobster.
 Siri bypasses user interaction with Google, which includes bypassing Google’s ads.
 But remember that we’re talking about Google here.
 Google’s been the reigning champ in search for a long time, and competition will only push them to do what they do best: innovate.
 Google, however, may be obliged to share a piece of the pie.

 So how is the future looking now that Siri is in the picture?
-Search will start to change rapidly.
-Not only is Apple building up an immense amount of data on how people use Siri and how they can improve it, but competitors have been given a spur in the side.
-Search is about to change in two big ways: this new way to interact with our machines will breathe a second wind into the already powerful trend toward mobile.
-With a lot more of the process happening behind the scenes, Apple and Google will need to focus on both online and offline user experience to survive, which is good for us.
+Not only is Apple building up an immense amount of data on how people use Siri, but competitors have been given a spur in the side.
+This new way to interact with our machines will complement the already powerful trend toward mobile.
+Apple and Google will need to focus on how the online and offline user experiences interact, which is good for all of us.